Anjanette Abayari

-Anjanette Palencia Abayari (born July 20, 1970), known professionally as Anjanette Abayari, is an American actress and former beauty queen, known for portraying the superhero Darna in the 1994 film Mars Ravelo's Darna!
+Anjanette Palencia Abayari (born July 20, 1970) is a Filipino-American former actress and former beauty queen, known for portraying the superhero Darna in the 1994 film Mars Ravelo's Darna!
 Ang Pagbabalik.

 Abayari was a former Bb.
 Pilipinas Universe title holder, but had to resign and give up her crown over the issue of her residency.

 Acting career

 After a few music video appearances, including her role as Timmy T's leading lady in the video of his hit song "One More Try", Abayari joined the 1991 Binibining Pilipinas competition and won the top title.
 However, due to her non-Filipino citizenship and residency issues, she was dethroned with the title given to Ma.
 Lourdes "Alou" Gonzales.

 After her stint in the pageant, she flew back in the US and continued cheerleading for LA Raiders and did modelling and hosting for Lowrider Magazine Events.
 A year later, she came back to the Philippines to embark on her acting career.
 She signed up for a two-year contract with Viva Films and was introduced in the movie Astig.
 Among her notable movies under Viva include Pita, Terror ng Kaloocan (1993), Darna!
 Ang Pagbabalik (1994) and Silakbo (1995).
 Other movies from various film outlets include Aringkingking: Ang Bodyguard Kong Sexy (1996), Matang Agila (1997) and Pagbabalik ng Probinsyano (1998).